kaizcodes/Pog_Engine/README.md

 - CUDA 12.4 compatible
 - Ollama capable of running:
   - `qwen3.5:9b-q4_K_M`
- >`qwen3.6:35b-a3b`
-  >*OPTIONAL, This model is a lot smarter and slower than qwen3.5 but will require some RAM overflow if you have a 10gb card like me, will be mainly used to judge what qwen3.5:9b finds to go viral
+  - More models in testing below, qwen3.5:9b should suffice on most machines.

 Built around an RTX 3080 (10GB VRAM).
-Larger models may work better on GPUs with more VRAM.
-Qwen performed best in my testing.
+If you have more VRAM you can try using larger and smarter models.

 ## OBS Setup Requirement FOR LOCAL RECORDED VOD